codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/05 NETWORKING MODELS.md

-Two networking models describe the communication and transfer of data from one host to another, called `ISO/OSI (International Organization for Standardization's Open Systems Interconnection model) model` and the `TCP/IP model`.
+Two networking models describe the communication and transfer of data from one host to another, called `ISO/OSI model` and the `TCP/IP model`.
 This is a simplified representation of the so-called `layers` representing transferred Bits in readable contents for us.

+>

 ![Comparison of OSI and TCP/IP models: OSI has 7 layers including Application, Presentation, Session, Transport, Network, Data-Link, and Physical.
 TCP/IP has 4 layers: Application, Transport, Internet, and Link.](https://academy.hackthebox.com/storage/modules/34/redesigned/net_models4.png)